Marquette vs. Rider College Basketball Predictions & Picks - November 10

 Marquette Performance Insights

-- On offense, Marquette was the 23rd-best squad in college basketball (79.3 points per game) last season.
-On defense, it was 184th (70.3 points allowed per game).
+- Last season, Marquette was 23rd-best in the nation on offense (79.3 points scored per game) and ranked 184th on defense (70.3 points conceded).

-- Giving up 7.5 3-pointers per game and conceding 34.7% from downtown last year, Marquette was 218th and 247th in the country, respectively, in those categories.
+- Marquette gave up 7.5 3-pointers per game and conceded 34.7% from beyond the arc last season, ranking 218th and 247th, respectively, in the nation.

+- Last season, the Golden Eagles took 42% of their shots from beyond the arc, and 58% from inside it.
+In terms of makes, 30.5% of the Golden Eagles' buckets were 3-pointers, and 69.5% were 2-pointers.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.